Brexit Deal Deemed ‘Impossible’ After Boris Johnson And Angela Merkel’s Incendiary Phone Call

 A deal between the United Kingdom and the European Union has been deemed “impossible” after British Prime Minister Boris Johnson and German Chancellor Angela Merkel exchanged heated words over the phone on Tuesday morning.

 According to BBC News, a Downing Street source confirmed that the two European leaders clashed over a new set of proposals that Johnson put forward to the E.U. last week.
-Merkel reportedly insisted that Northern Ireland should stay in the customs union indefinitely, which caused the U.K.’s Prime Minister to declare that that meant a Brexit deal was “essentially impossible, not just now but ever.”
+Merkel reportedly insisted that Northern Ireland should stay in the customs union indefinitely, which caused the U.K.’s prime minister to declare that, if that were to remain a condition, a Brexit deal was “essentially impossible, not just now but ever.”

 Later in the day, the President of the European Council, Donald Tusk, accused Johnson of playing “a stupid blame game.”